- Sort By Use

 Attention: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure or prevent any disease.

 High quality and effective.
 If nothing else works try this.
-Small dose.
-I bought it for promoting apoptosis in prostate cancer.
 Am satisfied that it worked, but not itself a cure.
-Restored mental sharpness after lupron injection.
+Restored mental sharpness.
 Unknown on 13th Oct 2017

 Gives you an immediate boost, mentally and physically.
 Don't know much about his effects on the metabolism as I take it since a few weeks and not every day Unknown on 16th Nov 2016